-Flowers are often one of the main type of decoration at a wedding.
-From the bouquet to the groomsmen’s buttonholes and the table flowers, you need to consider the colour scheme and what type of flowers go with your wedding theme.
+Flowers are often one of the main way to decorate your wedding venue.
+From bouquets to the groomsmen’s buttonholes and the table flowers, you need to consider your chosen colour scheme and the types of flowers you wish to include.

-For example, many couples would avoid sunflowers for a winter wonderland wedding, and instead stick to light blues and lilac colours.
-If you are on a budget, consider using flowers that are in season or wildflowers.
-Talk to some florists about your ideas and get them booked in for your big day!
+For example, many couples avoid sunflowers for a winter wonderland wedding, and instead stick to light blues and lilac colours.
+If you are on a budget, consider using flowers that are in season or even fake flowers.
+Talk to florists about your ideas and they will be able to help.

 Whatever you are looking for, make sure to read some reviews, listen to audio examples and watch some video footage before booking anything.
 If possible, you could even go to hear them perform if they have a public concert near you.

 If you are thinking of alternative entertainment, a magician, caricaturist or even an impersonator for your big day, you should start researching some prices and looking at some options now.
-You can do this really easily – just visit our website to find suppliers in your area.
+It’s never been easier – just visit Poptop to find services in your area.

-It goes without saying that this is another big decision for your day.
-Your guests attending the full day will be expecting to get some grub a little after the ceremony.
-Sometimes, the venue will have their own catering, but if not, you will need to look into external catering options.
-There is a multitude of different options when it comes to catering, from finger buffets to five-course-dinners, and there is often an option that will fit into your budget quite easily.
+It goes without saying that this is another huge decision.
+Your guests attending the full day will be expecting to get some grub after the ceremony.
+Sometimes, your venue will have their own catering, but if not, you will need to look into external catering options.
+There is a multitude of different options, from finger buffets to five-course-dinners, and there is always something that will fit into your budget.

 Another option is to hire a photo booth for the day, this will not only keep your guests entertained, but you can often get a copy of all the photographs taken so that you and your guests get a memento of the day.

-If you want a Hummer limo to take you and your bridal party to the venue, or the best man to travel in a vintage 1920s Ford T model, you need to decide whether you need to hire a car to do so.
+Do you want a Hummer limo to take you and your bridal party to the venue?
+Or for the best man to arrive in a vintage 1920s Ford T model?
+You should consider hiring a car to do so.
 Shop around because prices can vary a lot depending on what sort of car you are looking for and journey times.

 Top Tip: If you are planning on taking your partners name, make sure you book the holiday in your family name (so that it matches your passport) and then update your travel documents with your new name when you get back.